OpenConext/OpenConext-myconext/README.md

 ### [Migration](#migration)

-It's possoble to migrate from an existing IdP to this IdP.
+It's possible to migrate from an existing IdP to this IdP.
 A new identity will be created, and the eppn wil be copied.

 ### [Attribute Manipulation](#attribue-manipulation)
 ```